Optimize read truncation with truncee_rate

 A data frame with the following columns:

-The returned data frame has an attribute named "plot"
+The returned data frame has an attribute named "plot" containing a

-visualizes truncee_rate
+plot visualizes truncee_rate values against merged_read_pairs,

-, with the optimal truncee_rate
+R1_length, and R2_length, with the optimal truncee_rate

-value marked by a red
+value marked by a red dashed line.

 Details

-The function uses vs_fastq_mergepairs
+The function uses vs_fastq_mergepairs,

-, and vs_fastx_uniques
+vs_fastx_trim_filt, and vs_fastx_uniques where

 the arguments to this functions are described in detail.

-, the reverse reads will be
+If fastq_input has class "pe_df", the reverse reads will be

-automatically extracted from the "reverse"
+automatically extracted from the "reverse" attribute unless

-explicitly provided in the reverse
+explicitly provided in the reverse argument.

-The best possible truncation option (truncee_rate
+The best possible truncation option (truncee_rate) for merging is

 measured by the number of merged read-pairs with a copy number above the

-number specified by min_size
+number specified by min_size after dereplication.

-will affect the results.
-A low min_size
+Changing min_size will affect the results.
+A low min_size will

 include merged sequences with a lower copy number after dereplication, and a

-will filter out more reads and only count
+higher min_size will filter out more reads and only count

 high-frequency merged sequences.